DempseyTran/movie-app/README.md

 - Debounced search to reduce API calls.
 - Error handling for API requests.
 - Loading indicator while fetching data.
+- Display 5 best movies that is search from clients

 ## Technologies Used